|Nikon D5, Nikon 85mm ƒ/1.8G, ISO 100, ƒ/1.8, 1/1250|

 PocketWizard AC9 AlienBees Adapter Power Control for Nikon

 Plugs into Alienbees and onto the TT5

 The total cost on my system for one flash is $905.86.
 Just the Profoto B1 flash without a light stand and umbrella runs $2,095.00.

 $2,095.00 from B&H

 Profoto B1 500 AirTTL Battery-Powered Flash

-When you put together a kit of 3 or 4 lights you can see your money costs really go up with the Profoto system.
+When you put together a kit of 3 or 4 lights, you can see your money costs go up with the Profoto system.

-The Profoto gives you one thing that the system I designed doesn’t give to you and that is TTL.
-As a general rule when working with studio strobes once you put them in place and take your first photo to check for exposure your lights generally don’t move.
+The Profoto gives you one thing that the system I designed doesn’t provide, and that is TTL.
+Generally, when working with studio strobes, once you put them in place and take your first photo to check for exposure, your lights don’t move.

-Here is the main reason I hate TTL–it is unpredictable.
-Sure I must take a reading then set my lights without TTL, but every time I take a shot the exposure is not consistent.
-With TTL just a slight movement with your camera, the model or something in the background will impact your meter and tell the camera and flashes to make an adjustment.
+Here is why I wouldn’t say I like TTL–it is unpredictable.
+Sure I must take a reading and then set my lights without TTL, but the exposure is not consistent every time I take a shot.
+With TTL, a slight movement with your camera, the model, or something in the background will impact your meter and tell the camera and flashes to adjust.